 The Listing_Agent_ID field is considered the foreign key that will be matched to the Agent_ID from the authentication table.

 Next, create an Authentication with the new authentication table data.

-- In the Caspio Bridge homepage, select and open an existing app.
+- In the Caspio homepage, select and open an existing app.
 In the App Overview page, click Authentications on the sidebar menu and click New Authentication.

 - In the Authentication table or view drop-down, select an existing table or view as an authentication data source.
 In this scenario, the Property_Agents table is selected.
 Click Express.

 - Select a unique username field in the Username field drop-down and a password data type field in the Password field drop-down.
 In this case, Username and Password fields are selected from the drop-down.
 Click Create.